 For starters, be sure to add your pet when you book your ticket.
 Depending on your destination, you may have to get your dog tested or undergo a waiting period (this is primarily for international destinations or states such as Hawaii), and so you’ll have to get started several weeks if not months before your flight.

-It’s always a good idea to check in with your vet and get the OK for your dog to fly, particularly if they have certain health conditions or any other issues that could be exacerbated by the stress of travel.
-Most airlines are going to want to see a health certificate from your pet’s veterinarian, anyway; dogs must be at least eight weeks old and in good health to be allowed on most airlines, and they will likely request proof that your dog’s vaccinations are up-to-date (rabies in particular).
+It’s always a good idea to check in with your vet and get the okay for your dog to fly, particularly if they have certain health conditions or any other issues that could be exacerbated by the stress of travel.
+Most airlines are going to want to see a health certificate from your pet’s veterinarian, anyway.
+Dogs must be at least eight weeks old and in good health to be allowed on most airlines, and they will likely request proof that your dog’s vaccinations are up-to-date (rabies in particular).

 And be prepared for a bit of sticker shock: the fees for flying with your pet can range from as little as $100 to as much as $600 (or more) depending on the airline, the size of your dog, and the destination.
 Carry-on pets are usually more expensive to pay for than checked pets.